7Block Labs

 }

-• Minimal SP1 guest with raw-byte input for speed and public values for verification:
+• A streamlined SP1 guest that uses raw-byte input for quicker performance and public values for easy verification:

 #![no_main]